Kristoffer (Kip) Jackson – Office of the Comptroller of the Currency

 Justin H. Kirkland – University of Houston

-Justin H. Kirkland is an Assistant Professor of Political Science at the University of Houston.
-His research focuses on legislative politics, representation, quantitative methods, and social network analysis.
+Justin Kirkland is Associate Professor of Political Science at the University of Houston.
+His research focuses on American, legislative, and state politics.
+His forthcoming book with Michigan University Press (co-authored with Jeffrey Harden) is entitled “Indecision in American Legislatures”.

 Lucas Owen Kirkpatrick – Southern Methodist University